What to Do When You’ve Optimized Like Crazy but Can’t Improve Search Engine Ranking

 The quality of the optimization and the fine details of it are far more important than doing everything by the book.

-If you did all the steps and your ranking didn’t improve, these are the most common mistakes you might have done.
+If you did all the steps and you didn’t improve search engine ranking, these are the most common mistakes you might have done.

 Fixing these will probably do the magic and make your site rank much higher.